IntersectMBO/plutus/plutus-metatheory/src/Builtin.lagda.md

 {-# FOREIGN GHC import PlutusCore.Crypto.Ed25519 #-}
 {-# FOREIGN GHC import PlutusCore.Crypto.Secp256k1 #-}

--- The Vasil verification functions return results wrapped in BuiltinResult, which -- may perform a side-effect such as writing some text to a log.
-The code below -- provides an adaptor function which turns a BuiltinResult r into -- Just r, where r is the real return type of the builtin.
+-- Some builtins return results wrapped in BuiltinResult, which may perform a side-effect such as -- writing some text to a log.
+The code below provides an adaptor function which turns a -- BuiltinResult r into Just r, where r is the real return type of the builtin.
 -- TODO: deal directly with emitters in Agda?

 {-# FOREIGN GHC import PlutusPrelude (reoption) #-}